fluffycowfluffy/PROJECT-PENNEY/README.md

 The `projectpenney_risgin.py` file will generate your heatmaps and runs for ~10 minutes to go through 1 million decks.
 It includes the following functions:
 - `get_decks()`
   - The inital code from Professor Smith's original GitHub.
-This function will generate n decks; I have it generating 100,000 decks for each `.npy` file.
+This function will generate n decks; it will generate 100,000 decks for each `.npy` file, which are created and saved in the next function.
 - `decks_to_npy()`
   - This function will save your generated decks to  `.npy` files.
 It will generate a new random seed for each round of decks and save the file to the `deck_storage` folder.
 Each deck file will be named accordingly with its corresponding random seed.
   - **NOTE:** I believe there is a 1% chance that the same random seed will be generated twice.
 Reminder to come back and troubleshoot for potential naming errors from this.